-- 5.1 Most day-to-day decisions are made by two main committees: - (i) Policy, Finance and Development Committee which sets the overarching strategic direction for the Council under the heading 'Corporate Development'; and - (ii) Service Delivery Committee which oversees the development and performance of services within that overarching strategic direction under the heading 'Corporate Delivery'. - 5.2 Committees also carry out a number of regulatory functions, including dealing with planning applications, licensing and most other regulatory business. - 5.3 Working Groups may be convened by the Council from time-to-time to deal with specific business. - 5.4 In addition, in order to give residents a greater say in Council affairs, three Residents' Forums have been created.
-These cover Oadby, Wigston and South Wigston areas of the Borough and are responsible for a range of area-based decisions and advising the Council of local people's aspirations in order that they can help inform the decision-making process. - 5.5 The Council's Committee Structure is set out in Part 7 of this Constitution. - 5.6 The Calendar of Meetings for the current municipal year is set at the Annual General Meeting in May of each year and is published on the Council's website at www.oadby-wigston.gov.uk.
+Most day-to-day decisions are made by two main committees; Policy, Finance and Development Committee which sets the overarching strategic direction for the Council and Service Delivery Committee which oversees the development and performance of services within that overarching strategic direction.

+Committees also carry out a number of regulatory functions, including dealing with planning applications, licensing and most other regulatory business.

+Working Groups may be convened by the Council from time to time to deal with specific business.

+In addition in order to give residents a greater say in council affairs, three Resident Forums have been created.
+These cover Oadby, Wigston and South Wigston areas of the Borough and are responsible for a range of area-based decisions and advising the Council of local people's aspirations in order that they can help inform the decision making process The Council's Committee Structure is set out in Part 7 of this Constitution.

+The Calendar of Meetings for the current year is set at the Annual General Meeting, in May of each year and is published on the Council's website www.oadby-wigston.gov.uk

-6. SCRUTINY AND IMPROVEMENT
+SCRUTINY AND IMPROVEMENT

-6.1 The Council operates Committee style arrangements and therefore is not required by law to have a separate Scrutiny and Overview Committee to support and monitor the work of the Committees and Council.

-6.2 At the Council meeting on 25 February 2014, it was agreed that each Committee will scrutinise its own decisions as they are being debated and made in the public arena.
-If necessary, a Working Group may be convened by the Council to deal with any specific matter.
+Oadby and Wigston Borough Council operates committee style arrangements and therefore is not required by law to have a separate Scrutiny Committee to support and monitor the work of the Committees and Council.
+At the Council meeting on 25 February 2014, it was agreed that each Committee will scrutinise its own decisions as they are being debated and made in the public arena.
+If necessary a Working Group may be convened by the Council to deal with any specific matter.

-7. THE COUNCIL'S EMPLOYEES
+THE COUNCIL'S EMPLOYEES

-The Council has employees (called "Officers") to give advice, implement decisions and manage the day-to-day delivery of its services.
-Some Officers have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
-A Code of Practice governs the relationship between Officers and Members of the Council, as set out in Part 5.
+The Council has employees (called 'officers') to give advice, implement decisions and manage the day-to-day delivery of its services.
+Some officers have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
+A Code of Practice governs the relationship between Officers and Members of the Council as set out in Part 5 of this Constitution

-8. CITIZENS' RIGHTS
+RESIDENTS' RIGHTS

-- 8.1 Citizens have a number of rights in their dealings with the Council.
+Residents have a number of rights in their dealings with the Council.
 These are set out in more detail in Article 3.
 Some of these are legal rights whilst others depend on the Council's own processes.
-The local voluntary advice provision within the Borough can advise on an individual's legal rights. - 8.2 Where members of the public use specific Council services, for example as a Council tenant, they have additional rights.
-These are not covered in this Constitution. - 8.3 Citizens have the right to: - (i) vote at local elections if they are registered; - (ii) contact their local Councillor about any matters of concern to them; - (iii) access a copy of this Constitution; - (iv) inspect and take copies of reports, agendas and minutes of meetings of the Council and its Committees, unless they are exempt from disclosure or confidential; - (v) attend meetings of the Council and its Committees where they may speak and ask questions in accordance with the Council's Procedure Rules in Part 4 of this Constitution except where, for example, personal or confidential matters are being discussed; - (vi) at the discretion of the Chair, ask questions of Members at Council meetings, petition to request a referendum on a mayoral form of executive or any other matter; - (vii) request a deputation;
+The local voluntary advice provision within the Borough can advise on an individual's legal rights.

+Where members of the public use specific Council services, for example as a Council tenant, they have additional rights.
+These are not covered in this Constitution.

+Residents have the right to:

+- vote at local elections if they are registered; - contact their local Councillor about any matters of concern to them; - access a copy of the Constitution - inspect and take copies of reports, agendas and minutes of meetings of the Council and its standing committees, unless they are exempt from disclosure or confidential; - attend meetings of the Council and its committees where they may speak and ask questions in accordance with the Council's scheme in Part 4 of this Constitution except where, for example, personal or confidential matters are being discussed; - at the discretion of the Chair, ask questions of members at Council meetings petition to request a referendum on a mayoral form of executive or any other matter; - request a deputation;